HECM (Reverse Mortgage) for Home Purchase

 - Documentation of assets currently owned or in the bank (monthly or quarterly bank statements)

-- There are NO monthly mortgage payments (homeowners must keep property taxes, insurance and HOA dues paid current) and repayment of the loan does not occur until the last borrower no longer lives in the home.
+- There are NO monthly mortgage payments (homeowners must keep property taxes, insurance and HOA dues paid current and must maintain the home as their primary residence) and repayment of the loan does not occur until the last borrower no longer lives in the home.

 - Interest and FHA Mortgage Insurance is all added to loan balance and loan repaid upon sale of the home or the heirs may refinance the home into their name.